robertpeteuil/aws-quick-cli/README.md

 AWS-CLI Installation Pre-Requisites:
 - Installation requires Python 2 version 2.6.5+ or Python 3 version 3.3+
-- Installation requires the `unzip` command, which can be installed by typing `sudo apt install unzip`
+- Installation requires the `unzip` command, which can be installed by typing `sudo apt-get install unzip`
 - **Do not install the AWS CLI via a package manager** - this usually installs an outdated version which will not work with these utilities.
-- Check here for detailed installation instructions on the [AWS Website](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+- For help or more detailed instruction go to the [AWS Website](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 #### Installation commands for those with `sudo` capabilities: